ckcollab/ckcollab/_posts/2021-5-18-Skeletor.md

 # Let us setup a project for you!

-We love crafting beautiful solutions to our client's problems, shoot us an email at [hello@ckcollab.com](mailto:hello@ckcollab.com)
+We love crafting beautiful solutions to our client's problems.
+Send us an email at [hello@ckcollab.com](mailto:hello@ckcollab.com)